alanakil/alanakil.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D in Mathematics, University of Houston, 2021
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Mathematics, University of Houston, 2016
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in Chemical Engineering, University of Houston, 2016

 Work experience
 ======